spencerc99/playhtml/packages/react/README.md

 );
 ```

+### Examples

+You can find plenty of examples under `packages/react/examples` to see how to use `@playhtml/react` in a variety of ways.
+Live examples can also be found at https://playhtml.fun/experiments/one/ and https://playhtml.fun/experiments/two/ (all located inside the repo).

 ### Eventing

 You can set up imperative logic that doesn't depend on a data value changing (like triggering confetti when someone clicks in an area) by registering events with playhtml.
 You can either pass in a list of events to `PlayProvider` or you can call `playhtml.registerPlayEventListener` to register an event at any time.